 The Units are listed for trading on the TSX under the symbol "AX.UN".
-The Series A Units, Series C Units, Series E Units and Series G Units, being the Preferred Units that are outstanding as at the date of this Annual Information Form, are listed for trading on the TSX under the symbols "AX.PR.A", "AX.PR.U", "AX.PR.E" and "AX.PR.G", respectively.
-The Series F Debentures and Series G Debentures are listed for trading on the TSX under the symbols "AX.DB.F" and "AX.DB.U", respectively.
+The Series A Units, Series E Units and Series I Units, being the Preferred Units that are outstanding as at the date of this Annual Information Form, are listed for trading on the TSX under the symbols "AX.PR.A", "AX.PR.E" and "AX.PR.I", respectively.
+Since September 5, 2018, the Units also trade in the U.S. on the OTCQX Best Market, under the trading symbol "ARESF".